Desireehonore/desireehonore/README.md

 - 👋 Hi, I’m @Desireehonore
 - 👀 I’m interested in becoming a mobile app developer
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently majoring computer science
 - 💞️ I’m looking to collaborate on fun, innovating projects
-- 📫 How to reach me: by email: desiree.honore@icloud.com
+- 📫 How to reach me: by email: honoredesiree@gmail.com
 - ⚡ Fun fact: I aspire to be a professional figure skater

 <!---